 You will first have a physical exam.
 Your healthcare provider will test your reflexes

 and your ability to sense things.
-He or she will also check your ability to move your
+They will also check your ability to move your muscles.

-muscles.
-You may need to lie on your back and lift your leg while holding it straight
+You may need to lie on your back and lift your leg while holding it straight or do

-or do other movements.
-If you have pain with certain movements, it may help with the
+other movements.
+If you have pain with certain movements, it may help with the diagnosis.

 You may also need: